25 Fun Things To Do With Baby

 Or stuffed animals.
 Or plastic food.
 The actual toy doesn’t really matter; what matters is imagination, and props such as toys, stuffed animals and play food have long been used to inspire pretend play.
 “Starting at around nine months, many babies will enjoy rocking a baby doll or pretending to feed it, or pretending to talk on the phone,” says Jessica McMaken, owner of Razzbelly Early Childhood Consulting Services.

-You might feel kind of silly playing with dolls (maybe even more so if your child is a boy), but “old-fashioned imaginative play is critical for a child's intellectual development,” McMaken says.
-“While engaged in pretend play, kids are learning to solve problems, practicing crucial social skills, developing self-confidence, mastering language skills and can even practice literacy and numeracy skills.”
+Good to know: You might feel kind of silly playing with dolls, but “old-fashioned imaginative play is critical for a child's intellectual development,” McMaken says.
+“While engaged in pretend play, kids are learning to solve problems, practicing crucial social skills, developing self-confidence, mastering language skills and they can even practice literacy and numeracy skills.”

 10 months: Count

-*It’ll be awhile before your baby will recite her 123s, but that doesn’t mean it’s too early to introduce numbers.
-So count things — anything and everything! — with your child.
+It’ll be awhile before baby will recite her 123s, but that doesn’t mean it’s too early to introduce numbers.
+So start counting things—anything and everything—with your child.
 Count cars.
 Balls.
 Babies.
 Apples.
 Stairs.
 What you count isn’t important.
 What's important is that your child will be learning a very important mathematical concept called one-to-one correspondence.

 11 months: Do the laundry